Yuuji-95/Yuuji-95.github.io/index.md

     Lab 8, part 1 was also one of my favorites because it was interesting how a code runs and shows patterns with and using loops.
-It was the most interesting lab in my opinion because I learned that a code does not necessarily need to consist of many functions for it to run a decently sized pattern.
+It was the most interesting lab in my opinion because I learned that a code does not necessarily need to consist many functions for it to run a decently sized pattern.
 It was interesting how a code with the line length of 20 is able to run and print 22 rows and 23 columns of lines and dashes that forms a pattern.